marko-js/marko/packages/marko/docs/compiler.md

 Enables production mode optimizations.

-#### `optimizeRegistryId`
+#### `optimizeKnownTemplates`

-Type: `(request: string) => string | number`<br>
+Type: `string[]`<br>
 Default: `undefined`

-If `optimize` is enabled this function will be called with each "template id" / "registry id" that Marko uses for hydration.
-The function must return a number (which will be encoded) or a string which is used verbatim.

-It is _required_ that when a template is compiled for the server it is given the same id when it is compiled for the browser.

-Without this function Marko will use a generic hash of the raw `request` id.
+If `optimize` is enabled you can provide an array of template paths which the compiler will use to generate shorter registry/template ids using incrementing ids.
+This can only be used if the same `optimizeKnownTemplates` are used for both server and client compilations.

 #### `resolveVirtualDependency`